How To Grow Habanero Peppers

 By introducing some artificial light, you can ensure the young seedlings photosynthesize as much as possible.
 You will notice considerably healthier-looking plants when using a grow light vs using window sunlight.

+For a more efficient light with a natural color, spring for one of these on Amazon (this is one of the lights we use).
 If you use a brighter light like this one, you should keep it farther from your pepper seedlings to avoid light burn.
-Our light requires 15-18″ of distance from the plant foliage to avoid burns.
+This light requires 12-18″ of distance from the plant foliage to avoid burns.

 Transplanting is the process of moving your plants from a smaller container to a larger one.
-This usually takes place twice during pepper plant growth, but can also be done just once if the seedlings are started in larger containers (like Solo cups or small garden pots).
+This usually takes place twice during a habanero plant’s growth, but can also be done just once if the seedlings are started in larger containers (such as 3-4″ pots).

-To transplant, prepare the new pot with plenty of pre-moistened potting soil, dig out a trench deep enough to fit your plant’s entire root system, and carefully move the entire plant to the new pot.
+To transplant, fill a larger pot with pre-moistened potting soil, dig out a trench deep enough to fit your plant’s entire root system, and carefully move the entire plant to the new pot.
 Then, cover the root system with fresh soil and compact gently.
 Water immediately to ensure the roots have plenty of moisture.

 Read our full guide to transplanting here.